 Mary Rich received her certification in spiritual direction and also for mandala assessment from the Mercy Center, Colorado Springs, CO.
 She is a retreat and spiritual director, a Rivier Retreat facilitator and is active in the Charismatic community.
 Currently, she offers watercolor retreats with mandala assessments.

 Bill Sheehan, OMI has broad experience in pastoral ministry as a pastor and marriage counselor.
 He served in the Office of Lay Ministry and as Director of Ministry to priests in the Archdiocese of Miami, FL.
 He has led Centering Prayer workshops and retreats throughout the country through Contemplative Outreach.

 Nancy Sheridan, SASV is a Sister of the Assumption of the Virgin Mary of Nicolet, Quebec.
 She is a spiritual director and a supervisor of spiritual directors, having served on staff at the Center for Religious Development in Cambridge and also at Eastern Point Jesuit Retreat House, where she directed eight and thirty day retreats.
-Presently, she is involved in a national ministry of Preaching the Just Word and in that capacity is collaborating on two books entitled, Just Tenderness and Tender Justice and Seeing with the Eyes of the Imagination.
-She also actively collaborates with the Jesuit community of Portland, ME as well as other Religious groups.
+She also actively collaborates with the Jesuit community of Portland, ME as well as other religious groups.
 Nancy has extensive national and international experience with Ignatian Spirituality both within the Roman Catholic tradition and ecumenically.